sol-un/layout-designer-project-lvl1/README.md

 This project is a beginner HTML/CSS study made under the guidance of Hexlet, a self-education platform.
 [Read more about Hexlet (in Russian)](https://ru.hexlet.io/pages/about).

-It's also available online at special-valley.surge.sh
+You can view the page online at http://special-valley.surge.sh/

 ## Setup